antsalvador/JurisEst-gio/Analysis&Design.md

 ### Rare Value Insights

-Another planned enhancement is a tool to surface rare or uncommon metadata entries that can possibly be data normalization issues.
+Another planned enhancement is a tool to surface rare or uncommon metadata entries that can possibly be data normalization issues or interesting insights.
 - Objective: Identify uncommon or specific attribute values
 - Backend: API endpoint (`/api/analytics/rare-values?field=Tipo`) returning sorted value counts.
 - Frontend: Attribute selector (dropdown) with chart or list of rare values.